xvolks/AOC-2023/README.md

 This repository is here for myself, my daughter who needs to learn Python but hates CS.

+Most of the code is written in Python 3.8+ but some parts require 3.11.

 My goal is to write "clean code" with documentation.
 This goal will not be reached, but who cares?